freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/the-programmers-oath/index.md

 ### Promise 6
 > 6. I will do all that I can to keep the productivity of myself, and others, as high as possible.
 I will do nothing that decreases that productivity.

 This is all about thinking about your teammates and associates.
 The people who work with you, and the people that rely on your code.
 For example, don't do anything that slows anyone else down.
-Don't write a function with too many arguments, or make a mess in someone else's code.
+Don't write a function with too many arguments or make a mess in someone else's code.
 Don't do this to code that other people depend upon, because it is just going to <b>slow them down</b>.

 Don't put long running tests into the test-suite.
 Keep those tests running fast.
-Consider your teammates at all times.
-Consider the enviorment at all times.
+Be considerate of your teammates and the environment at all times.
 Keep everything going quickly.
 Don't impede their productivity.

 ### Promise 7
 >7.
 I will continuously ensure that others can cover for me, and that I can cover for them.